Charged Particles in Magnetic Fields

 Uniform Circular Motion in Magnetic Fields

-Since the magnetic force always acts perpendicularly to the charged particle's velocity, it supplies a centripetal force.
-The particle is thus brought into uniform circular motion.
+Since the magnetic force always acts perpendicularly to the charged particle's velocity, it provides the centripetal force necessary for uniform circular motion.
+This is why a charge moving at constant speed in a uniform magnetic field undergoes uniform circular motion.

 An electron is fired into a magnetic field, as shown in the diagram below.